Skip to main content

 Please click on the country for further information:

-Alternative dispute resolution bodies: In Belgium, there are specialized ADR bodies for the following sectors:
+Alternative dispute resolution bodies: In Belgium, there are specialised ADR bodies for the following sectors:

-In addition, there is a general ADR body: Consumer Mediation Service (Public Service).
-It handles consumer complaints, if there is no specialized ADR body that relates to it.
+In addition, there is a general ADR body: Consumer Mediation Service (public service).
+It handles consumer complaints if there is no specialised ADR body that relates to it.

 Costs: Most ADR procedures provide their services free of charge to consumers and traders.
 Only the ADR bodies for travel, cars and construction have fees.

-Language(s): Consumers can file their complaints in Dutch and French.
-Some ADR bodies also accept complaints filed in German or English.
-For example, the general ADR body accepts them in German.
+Languages: Consumers can file their complaints in Dutch and French.
+Some ADR bodies also accept complaints filed in German or English (e.g. the general ADR body and the Ombudsman for Telecommunications also accepts complaints in German)

 Outcome: Only decisions made by the ADR body for the travel sector are binding on consumers and traders.
 All other ADR bodies propose solutions that become binding only if both parties accept them.

 Specifics: Consumers can always turn to the general ADR body.
-If the case does not fall under its jurisdiction, it will forward the complaint to the competent specialized ADR body.
+If the case does not fall under its jurisdiction, it will forward the complaint to the competent specialised ADR body.

-In addition to these ADR bodies there are other out-of-court dispute resolution bodies in Belgium that help consumers to solve their disputes with traders.
+In addition to these approved and recognised ADR bodies there are other out-of-court dispute resolution bodies in Belgium that help consumers to solve their disputes with traders.
 For example, there is the ombudsman for rail passengers.

 Alternative dispute resolution bodies: In Bulgaria, specialised ADR bodies cover the following sectors: